China orders mass testing in Wuhan as COVID outbreak spreads

-China orders mass testing in Wuhan as COVID outbreak spreadsTuesday, August 03, 2021
+China orders mass testing in Wuhan as COVID outbreak spreadsWednesday, August 04, 2021

 |

-BEIJING, China (AP) — China suspended flights and trains, canceled professional basketball league games and announced mass coronavirus testing in Wuhan on Tuesday as widening outbreaks of the delta variant reached the city where the disease was first detected in late 2019.
+BEIJING, China (AP) — China suspended flights and trains, cancelled professional basketball league games and announced mass coronavirus testing in Wuhan yesterday as widening outbreaks of the Delta variant reached the city where the disease was first detected in late 2019.

 While the total number of cases is still in the hundreds, they are far more widespread than anything China has dealt with since the initial outbreak that devastated Wuhan in early 2020 and over time spread to the rest of the country and the world.